Ethiopia shifts focus from war to economy, U.N. worries about Tigray

 By Jackson Njehia and Stephanie Nebehay

-NAIROBI/GENEVA, Dec 9 (Reuters) - Ethiopia's prime minister shifted his focus away from war on Wednesday, opening a cross-border highway to Kenya at the opposite end of his country, while the United Nations voiced alarm over ongoing fighting in the northern Tigray region.
+NAIROBI/GENEVA, Dec 9 (Reuters) - Ethiopia's prime minister shifted focus away from war on Wednesday, opening a cross-border highway to Kenya at the opposite end of his country, while the United Nations voiced alarm at continuing fighting in the northern Tigray region.

-Abiy Ahmed cut the ribbon on a mega-highway linking south Ethiopia with Kenya's port of Mombasa, alongside Kenyan counterpart President Uhuru Kenyatta, as part of Ethiopia's aspirations to become a regional powerhouse.
+Abiy Ahmed cut the ribbon on a mega-highway linking south Ethiopia with Kenya's Indian Ocean port of Mombasa, alongside Kenyan counterpart President Uhuru Kenyatta, reflecting Ethiopian aspirations to become a regional powerhouse.

 "Just like the infrastructure, we should work on peace and security," he said at the border town of Moyale, refraining from mentioning Tigray.
 "Peace is a foundation for everything we are aspiring to transform (in) the life our people."